 Invasive or infiltrating ductal carcinoma, or IDC, can start in the cells that line the milk ducts.
 It can spread outside the duct to other breast tissues.
 Over time, cancer cells may also spread to the lymph or blood vessels and metastasize to other parts of the body like the brain, lungs, liver, and bones.
 IDC is the most common breast cancer, and accounts for many cases of invasive breast cancer.1

 This is a rare cancer involving the nipple and areola (the darker-colored skin around the nipple).
-In many cases, Paget's disease of the breast is found alongside ductal carcinoma in situ (a non-invasive early-stage cancer) or invasive ductal carcinoma.
-Symptoms of this condition generally include a change in the appearance of the nipples or areola.
-The skin may be scaly and red, or the nipple may appear flat or inverted.
-If there's no lump, and a biopsy indicates the cancer has not spread within the breast, the outlook can be very good.3
+In many cases, Paget's disease of the breast is found alongside ductal carcinoma in situ (a non-invasive early-stage cancer) or invasive ductal carcinoma.4 Symptoms of Paget disease are similar to common skin infections and eczema.
+The skin may itch, tingle, or be red, flaking, crusty, or thickened in the nipple or areola area.
+The nipple may appear flat.
+Treatments may include surgery or radiation therapy.5

-Also known as intraductal carcinoma or stage 0 breast cancer, ductal carcinoma in situ is a non-invasive pre-cancer or early-stage cancer.
+Also known as stage 0 breast cancer, ductal carcinoma in situ is a non-invasive pre-cancer or early-stage cancer.
 With this early form of cancer, most patients can be successfully treated, since the cancer cells that line the ducts have not spread into other breast tissue.
-Treatment usually includes surgery, such as a mastectomy, with appropriate medication.4
+Treatment usually includes surgery, such as a lumpectomy or mastectomy, with appropriate medication.6

 Once doctors have conducted a biopsy, they can get more information about the specific type of cancer by studying cells from the tumor.
 Certain tests help doctors characterize a tumor as one of the following sub-types:

-Breast cancer cells with either estrogen (ER) or progesterone (PR) receptors (or both) indicate hormone receptor-positive breast cancer.
-This cancer type has a better outlook as it grows slower than hormone receptor-negative cancer.6 It’s more common after menopause and may be treated using hormone therapy.5
+Breast cancer cells with either estrogen (ER) or progesterone (PR) receptors (or both) indicate hormone receptor-positive breast cancer.8 This cancer type has a better outlook as it grows slower than hormone receptor-negative cancer.
+It’s more common after menopause and may be treated using hormone therapy.9

 HER2 (human epidermal growth factor receptor 2) is a protein that helps certain cancer cells grow faster.
-Some breast tumors contain elevated levels of this protein, which makes them HER2-positive breast cancers.7 These cancers may grow faster than HER2-negative cancer, but tend to respond well to treatments that specifically address the HER2 protein.
+In about 10% to 20% of breast cancers, the HER2 gene doesn't work correctly and makes too many copies of itself (known as HER2 gene amplification).
+All these extra HER2 genes tell breast cells to make too many HER2 receptors (HER2 protein overexpression).
+This makes breast cells grow and divide in an uncontrolled way.10 These cancers may grow faster than HER2-negative cancer, but tend to respond well to treatments that specifically address the HER2 protein.
 HER2-negative cancers can be less likely to respond to HER2-targeting medicines.

 Invasive breast cancers may spread to other parts of the body if cancer cells enter the lymphatic system or the bloodstream.
 When breast cancer spreads to other regions of the body, like the liver, lungs, and brain, it is said to have metastasized.